Gay Outdoor Adventure in Angkor Wat

 Day Two: Swing Through the Tree-Tops and The Temple Indie Missed

-After breakfast, the adventure continues with one of Asia's best zipline courses.
-You fly through the jungle by ziplines, explore the forest on hanging bridges.
+The adventure continues with one of Asia's best zipline courses.
+You fly through the jungle by ziplines, explore the forest from hanging bridges.
 There are 21 stations in all.
-The system was engineered by experts who have experience with ziplines, and you will be outfitted with state-of-the-art safety equipment and assisted by professionals along the way.
+The system was engineered by experts who have experience with ziplines around the world.
+You will be outfitted with state-of-the-art safety equipment and assisted by professionals along the way.
 You might even see some gibbons.
-Watch the video:

 Next, you have the rare opportunity to see a virtually-unknown (at least to visitors) temple that the local archaeologists seem to have completely forgotten about.

-Day Three: Into the Jungle - Beng Melea and Phnom Kulen, the "River of 1,000 Lingas"
+Day Three: Beng Melea and Phnom Kulen, the "River of 1,000 Lingas"

-Get an early start this morning for one of the most eventful days of your adventure.
+Get an early start this morning for one of the most rewarding days of your adventure.
 Begin with a drive deep into the countryside to the seldom-visited Beng Melea temple ruins.
 You may be the only visitors since it is too far out of the way for visitors who make only brief stops in Angkor.

 The sprawling temple covers over one square kilometer and is mostly eaten by the surrounding forest, which gives it a temple-lost-in-the-jungle feeling.
 While many of the buildings are in total ruin, others are almost intact.
 A wooden walkway built by a French film company lets visitors cross huge toppled stones effortlessly to go deep into the heart of the complex.

 Day Four: Another Forgotten Temple, an ATV Adventure, and a Visit to the Old Market.

 Later in the day, you will still have plenty of time to explore the town's charming Old Market area, and pick up some bargain handicrafts for your friends at home.
-Or maybe a massage at Bodia Spa and some ice cream.
+Or maybe a well-deserved massage.
 Tonight (or on any other night during your stay), you spend the evening at Phare, the Cambodian Circus for a cultural experience that could possibly be one of the highlights of your visit.

 Day Five: Over so soon?